irx-404notfound/programming-notes/react /create-new-project.md

 > [!TIP]
 > This step is optional, but recommended.

-Install [Visual Studio Code](https://code.visualstudio.com/download) and inside it, install these extensions:
+Install [Visual Studio Code](https://code.visualstudio.com/download) and, within it, install these extensions:

 - ES7 + React Snippets
 - Prettier (for automatically reset)